Sketched Clustering via Hybrid Approximate Message Passing: Abstract

 \section{Abstract}

-In sketched clustering, the dataset is first sketched down to a vector of modest size, from which the cluster centers are subsequently extracted.
-The goal is to perform clustering more efficiently than with methods that operate on the full training data, such as k-means++.
-For the sketching methodology recently proposed by Keriven, Gribonval, et al., which can be interpreted as a random sampling of the empirical characteristic function, we propose a cluster recovery algorithm based on simplified hybrid generalized approximate message passing (SHyGAMP).
-Numerical experiments suggest that our approach is more efficient than the state-of-the-art sketched clustering algorithms (in both computational and sample complexity) and more efficient than k-means++ in certain regimes.
+In sketched clustering, a dataset of $T$ samples is first sketched down to a vector of modest size, from which the centroids are subsequently extracted.
+Advantages include i) reduced storage complexity and ii) centroid extraction complexity independent of $T$.
+For the sketching methodology recently proposed by Keriven et al., which can be interpreted as a random sampling of the empirical characteristic function, we propose a sketched clustering algorithm based on approximate message passing.
+Numerical experiments suggest that our approach is more efficient than the state-of-the-art sketched clustering algorithm ``CL-OMPR'' (in both computational and sample complexity) and more efficient than k-means++ when $T$ is large.